 Soon after I was sent to Congress, I made it a top priority to help the homeless Connecticut veterans living on our streets.
 I brought the Assistant Secretary of the Department of Veterans Affairs to Connecticut to hear the heart-wrenching stories of our homeless veterans, and to urge the administration to help us tackle this problem.
 In the months and years that followed, I was able to bring back historic amounts of new funding for veterans’ housing, doubling the number of federal housing vouchers Connecticut receives for homeless veterans.
 Today, I’m proud to say that our state is leading the country in reducing veterans’ homelessness.

 I have been leading the fight in Congress to help veterans who have been discharged from the military due to PTSD or brain injuries received during their service.
-When I read a disturbing new investigation that revealed that thousands of veterans with PTSD had been pushed out of the military with less than an honorable discharge, often rendering them ineligible for the mental health services they so badly need, I led an effort to push the Department of Defense and the VA to change this policy, introducing the Honor Our Commitment Act, a bill that would ensure veterans with bad paper discharges have access to the mental health care they deserve.
-While the Army has committed to reviewing these discharges, there is still enormous work to do to make sure that veterans injured while serving their country get the treatment they need.
+When I learned of the disturbing results of an investigation that revealed that thousands of veterans with PTSD had been pushed out of the military with less than an honorable discharge, often rendering them ineligible for the mental health services they so badly need, I led an effort to push the Department of Defense and the VA to change this policy.
+I wrote and introduced the Honor Our Commitment Act to ensure veterans with so-called ‘bad paper’ discharges have access to the mental health care they deserve, and I am proud that the bill was signed into law by the president in 2018.

 If you or someone you know is having difficulty getting the veterans’ services they need, my office is here to help.
 Click here to get connected with one of our caseworkers.